 The Nominating Commission is governed by Title 4, Section 2 of the Legal Code of the Tennessee Intercollegiate State Legislature.

-The Nominating Commission accepts applications in the spring and submits the panel of nominees to the Governor of TISL by October 1.
+The Nominating Commission accepts applications in the fall and submits the panel of nominees to the Governor of TISL by November 1.
 The Governor appoints the Supreme Court justices before their term begins in November.